 This vision to match the talent of young designers with the adaptability of wool produced an annual design competition that took place in Paris, and dates back further than any other major designer prize still running today.
 Since the 1950s, not only has this prize served as a pillar of support for young creatives, but it has undoubtedly contributed to key moments in the canon of contemporary fashion.
 The earliest records of the International Wool Secretariat’s design competition attribute none other than Valentino Garavani as one of its first winners, who at the time was a fashion student in his teens in Paris.
 The prize brought the young Italian a great deal of notoriety, so much so that he soon after landed his first job in 1950 with couturier Jean Dessès before his own now-iconic first name developed into what today remains one of the most revered international fashion houses.

 The 1950s were indeed a significant moment for wool.
 The auction houses in the southern hemisphere were seeing a healthy peak in the price of raw fibre, and in the north, this wool was being transformed into some of the most extraordinary garments through what was then the only prize of its kind.
 In 1953, a designer by the name of Yves Saint Laurent entered the International Wool Secretariat’s design competition when he was just 16 years old and admirably won third prize.
-Saint Laurent, who was born in Algeria, travelled to Paris for the first time to receive his award.
+The jury including Christian Dior and Hubert de Givenchy granted the teen an admirable third prize, and so Saint Laurent, who was born in Algeria, travelled to Paris for the first time to receive his award.
 The following year, the prize grouped together what was to become a veritable who’s who of the fashion industry, yet Saint Laurent and his fellow competitors were still totally unknown at the time.
-Nevertheless, a jury comprised of Christian Dior and Hubert de Givenchy awarded Saint Laurent first place in the dress category, and Karl Lagerfeld – who was 21 years old at the time – first place in the coat category.
+Nevertheless, a jury comprised of Pierre Balmain and again Hubert de Givenchy awarded Saint Laurent first place in the dress category, and Karl Lagerfeld – who was 21 years old at the time – first place in the coat category.

 The impact of this initiative on the course of fashion’s history cannot be overestimated, as it was from this 1954 edition that Saint Laurent, it’s said, was hired on the spot by Dior himself, before going on to create his own eponymous empire.
 Likewise, Lagerfeld, through the attention he gained from the competition, was hired by one Pierre Balmain who also put his prize-winning wool coat into production.